Philicorda: 1960s models

 dividers, was consistent over the years.

-Single-Finger Chords
+Single-finger chords

 Each Philicorda had 17 pre-programmed chords (C - A7 - Dm - Eb - Em - F - D - G - E7 - Am - B - G7 - Cm - B9 - Gm - F7 - C7), although key assignments varied between models.

 Licensing

 In the US, the Philicorda 753 was distributed by J. C. Penney under the Penncrest name, available in blue or black, as opposed to the previous natural wood finishes.

-1970s Models
+1970s models

 The GM754 was launched in the early 1970s, with altered chord availability, speaker holes below the chassis and sliders instead of knobs.

 The GM760 series were double-manual organs.
 In the late 1970s, Philips launched the double-manual PhilicordaRhythm series.

 In pop music

 In the 1960s, the Philicorda was utilized by bands including The Monks.

+Singer Chris Montez's 1962 hit single "Let's Dance" features the Philicorda organ prominently.

 In recent years, the organ has undergone a revival.
-Notable users include Nick Power of The Coral and Teenage Fanclub's Norman Blake.
+Notable users include Nick Power of The Coral, and Teenage Fanclub's Norman Blake.
 The Philicorda also features on 19 by Adele.

+The German cabaret artist Hanns Dieter Hüsch used a Philicorda for decades in his stage performances.